Some really great info has been coming out in the last couple days about Star…

 We’ve been able to ride the Hollywood Studios version many times and have been closely following the situation there every day, and we think many of the same strategies will be in place in Disneyland too.

-(Update 1/22/20): We’ve updated this post with the latest reports, crowds and how the ride has been working so far.
+(Update 4/22/21): We’ve updated this post with the latest reports, including changes to Rise of the Resistance as Disneyland reopens, crowds and how the ride has been working so far.

 For a complete, in-depth look at the Star Wars: Rise of the Resistance ride, including any questions about the attraction (ride system, walkthrough, accessibility, the story, if it’s scary, a full review, and more) please read our guide above where we explain more about anything you need to know.